• Home

 2. Earth Angel Rose

 Unlike Rose Eden that has a strong appearance, Earth Angel is more quiet but beautiful.
+Earth Angel rose is not a climber rose either, growing in a bush form.

-earth angel old fashion rose
+earth angel rose review

 If you love the look of a peony but are disappointed that it is hard to grow and only blooms for a short amount of time, this rose is for you.
+Or you’d prefer to have peony blooms in the spring, Earth Angel blooms in the summer, it would be fantastic plan!

-earth angel romantic old fashion rose
+earth angel rose romantic old fashion rose

 cottage garden roses earth angel

 By the way, the scent is spectacular – it has a fresh fruity note, definitely a crowd pleaser.
+So even tho it has a few small cons, Early Angel remains one of my favorite country garden roses!

 3- Princess Charlene De Monaco Rose